bitrise-io/devcenter/_articles/en/team-management/organizations/setting-up-onelogin-sso-for-bitrise.md

 2. Click **Sign in via SSO** or open the URL in a new tab of the same browser where you are logged in.
 3. On the **Almost there** page you can edit your username.
 Click **Finish Sign Up**.![](/img/almostherepage.png)

 You should be landing on the **Welcome** page of Bitrise.
-Click **Dashboard** to land on your Organization's dashboard.
-If you go to your Organization's **Groups** tab, you can see that you are automatically added as a SAML user.
-All Organization members, who enable SAML SSO, appear here automatically.
-From now on you can log into your Bitrise Organization with SAML SSO.
+Click **Dashboard** to land on your Workspace's dashboard.
+If you go to your Workspace's **Groups** tab, you can see that you are automatically added as a SAML user.
+All Workspace members, who enable SAML SSO, appear here automatically.
+From now on you can log into your Bitrise Workspace with SAML SSO.

-{% include message_box.html type="note" title="Signing up to Bitrise with SAML SSO" content=" If you’d like to learn more about SAML SSO on Bitrise, in particular, how to sign up to Bitrise with an Organization's SAML SSO, check out our [SAML SSO in organizations guide](/team-management/organizations/saml-sso-in-organizations/). "%}
+{% include message_box.html type="note" title="Signing up to Bitrise with SAML SSO" content=" If you’d like to learn more about SAML SSO on Bitrise, in particular, how to sign up to Bitrise with an Workspace's SAML SSO, check out our [SAML SSO in organizations guide](/team-management/organizations/saml-sso-in-organizations/). "%}

 ## What's next?

-You can [track](/team-management/organizations/saml-sso-in-organizations/#checking-saml-sso-statuses-on-bitrise) how other Organization members are getting on with enabling their SAML SSO to Bitrise.
-This is important since the Organization owner can only [enforce](/team-management/organizations/saml-sso-in-organizations/#enforcing-saml-sso-on-an-organization) SAML SSO on the Organization if all Organization members have enabled SAML.
+You can [track](/team-management/organizations/saml-sso-in-organizations/#checking-saml-sso-statuses-on-bitrise) how other Workspace members are getting on with enabling their SAML SSO to Bitrise.
+This is important since the Workspace owner can only [enforce](/team-management/organizations/saml-sso-in-organizations/#enforcing-saml-sso-on-an-organization) SAML SSO on the Workspace if all Workspace members have enabled SAML.